-5We split the state into five districts, following the coverage of five MDOT district offices.
-See https://www.mdt.mt.gov/contact/organization/districts.aspx where i denotes the firm and a denotes the auction.
-Auction-level characteristics X_a include the number of potential bidders, type of construction, and district where the project is planned.
-Our interest is in the sign of β_1 .
-The first column from table 2 shows the results from this regression.
-We see that presence of a question from opponents is related with a 3.4 percentage point decrease in entry probability and this association is significant at the 5% level.
-There may be concerns about within-auction variation leading to this result.
-This is because firms who post questions always enter and are mechanically seeing less questions on the forum within an auction.
-To mitigate such concern, we restrict our sample to the firms who do not post a question.
-The second column in table 2 shows the results for this sample.
+where i denotes the firm and a denotes the auction.
+Auction-level characteristics $X_a$ include the number of potential bidders, type of construction, and district where the project is located.
+Our primary interest is in the sign of $\beta_1$ .
+The first column from table 2 presents the results from this regression.
+We observe that presence of a question from opponents is associated with a 3.4 percentage point decrease in entry probability, and this association is significant at the 5% level.
+However, concerns may arise regarding within-auction variation influencing this result.
+Specifically, firms that post questions always enter, which mechanically results in fewer questions being visible on the forum within an auction.
+To mitigate such concern, we restrict our sample to firms that do not post a question.
+The second column of table 2 shows the results for this restricted sample.
 We find that the result is mostly unchanged.